You are viewing a story from harrypotterfanfiction.com

 “I thought you were feeling rebellious.”
 He grinned at her.

 Had he heard that?
 Hermione bit her lip again and considered how to respond.
 He watched her, thinking he would go absolutely crazy if she kept biting her lip like that.
 Finally she whispered, “I am,” and before she could change her mind, she closed the space between them and kissed George full on the lips.
 Then she pulled back hesitantly, waiting for him to react.
 He looked at her with a mixture of surprise and excitement.
-It made Hermione turn pink.
+It made the heat rise on Hermione's cheeks.